jlwang233/Final-project/README.md

 2. stay time of existing study unit

 ## Instructions on how to use the program:
-- input: NewGroupID(the number of study unit, including individual and group), the number of simulations.
+- input: the number of study unit -including individual and group, the number of simulations.
 - output: average waiting time for all the study unit in the quene.
 - main structure: 4 classes- studyMem, seat, table, tableUnit; 1 main function - schedule() ->decision tree